Introduction

 This gives a view of the English Language on the Left.
 Initially the righthand side items Title, Alias and so on are blank.
 As previously use the

 button to copy the English from the left to the right.
-Copy an item on the 'French' side, then use the external translation service to translate this to French.
+Copy an item on the 'French' side, then use an external translation service to translate this to French.
 Copy the translation over the original English part.

 Actually there is in general no need to translate the Alias as it will be generated automatically if absent